Prithviraj Sisodia: Attack on Toda

 Toda, which was earlier under the Solankis, was taken over by the Afghan Lalla Khan when Rao Surtan Solanki was living in Badnor, which was granted to the Solankis by Rana Raimal.
-Prithviraj vowed to"restore Toda to Solankis or he was no true Rajput".
+Prithviraj vowed to "restore Toda to Solankis or he was no true Rajput".

 Prithviraj, with his chosen 500 horsemen and Tarabai Solanki, daughter of Rao Surtan Solanki, attacked Toda.
 They reached it when the Tazia procession was ongoing.
-Prithviraj, one of his trusted chiefs and Tarabai left their cavalcade and joined the procession.
+Prithviraj, with one of his trusted Sengar chiefs (being those who were the inseparable companion of Kunwar Prithviraj & Tarabai) and Tarabai left their cavalcade and joined the procession.
 As they reached under the balcony of the Afghan chief, the Afghan enquired about these strange horsemen who were part of the procession.
 Prithviraj threw his lance and Tarabai shot an arrow, which struck the Afghan lord, and he fell on the ground.
 Before the public recovered from the shock, the three of them dashed for the gate of the city, which was obstructed by an elephant.
 Tarabai sliced the elephant's trunk: with the elephant fleeing, the passage was clear to join their cavalcade.
 The Afghans could not withstand the attack and those who could not flee were killed.